-Many of our students come into college as first- generation, low-income students with no sense of belonging to the campus and experience various levels of imposter syndrome.
+Question / Inquiry Program Response 2.
+How will your program expand students' perspectives and positively impact their lives and the community?
+(250 words max) Many of our students come into college as first-generation, low-income students with no sense of belonging to the campus and experience various levels of imposter syndrome.
 With these thoughts and the perpetuation of the "model minority myth" within our education system, many of our students are unsure if they are allowed to seek support and suffer in silence throughout college.
 IMPACT AAPI reaches out to these students by helping them navigate an unfamiliar education system and providing the support they need in order to stay in college, graduate and/or transfer.
 Many times, our program is the first introduction into ethnic study courses that directly represent our students' history, stories, voices and culture.
 By introducing AAPI authors, faculty and staff in our program, our students gain role models and the confidence they need to succeed within higher education.
 We work with AAPI students using a strengths-based approach that focuses on assets rather than deficits.
 Representation on campus matters and it is imperative that our AAPI students are seen.
 This empowers our students to become leaders in their own communities and gives them the necessary skills to become agents of change.
-Most recently, needs of the community have risen since #stopaapihate began last year.
-This opened up and reinvigorated the need for AAPI visibility and to call attention to the needed resources they need to thrive and
+Most recently, needs of the community have risen since #stopaapihate began over the pandemic years.
+This opened up and reinvigorated the need for AAPI visibility and to call attention to the needed resources they need to thrive and be successful in these spaces.